dalealleshouse/zero-to-devops/README.md

 The internet connectivity at conferences can be a bit capricious.
 Therefore, the images are manually downloaded on each pi before the demo.
 During the on stage demonstration, the containers will be available locally.
 Therefore, K8S will not attempt to download them.
-Navigate to the project directory and run the commands below.
+SSH into each pi and run the commands below.

 ``` bash
 docker pull dalealleshouse/html-frontend:1.0